sametj/hackathon-2024-main/README.md

 - Work on the 3D menu interactivity, so that each dish and drink has a 3D model
 - Make the calendar more interactive so new events are automatically inputted when a form is filled
 - Make the board games page more interactive so new games are automatically inputted when a form is filled
 - Do final touches on pieces of information that the company should have a say
+- Create Gift Card and Press pages.
+It currently leads to a 404 Page

 For developers it always looks like something is missing or could be worked on more, especially doing a project like this in only 24 hours.
 So the future plans are things we know it looks amazing but could look even better.